Planning and Implementation

 The WWC reviews the existing research on different programs, products, practices, and policies in education to provide educators with the information they need to make evidence-based decisions.

 This is a multiagency U.S. government website that helps users create, maintain, and strengthen a very broad array of youth programs.

 Included are youth facts, funding information, and tools for assessing community resources, generating maps of local and federal resources,

 searching for evidence-based youth programs, and keeping up to date on the latest youth-related news.

 - Statistical Briefing Book

-- The OJJDP Statistical Briefing Book provides basic information on juvenile crime and victimization and on youth involved in the juvenile justice system.
-Data on population characteristics, juvenile arrests, juveniles as victims, juveniles in court, juveniles as offenders, and juveniles in corrections gives timely and reliable statistical answers to the questions asked most frequently by policymakers, the media, and the general public.
+The OJJDP Statistical Briefing Book provides basic information on juvenile crime and victimization and on youth involved in the juvenile justice system.

 Data includes population characteristics, juvenile arrests, juveniles as victims, juveniles in court, juveniles as offenders, and juveniles in corrections.